logeecom-dev/e-integrations-docker-env/README.md

   password: dockware
   ```
 Test your connection, and if it is successful, you will be able to access database inside docker container.

+## How to setup xdebug with PHPSTORM ?